riscv/riscv-isa-manual/CONTRIBUTING.md

 ## Sign your commits

-All contributions must be signed with a `Signed-ff-by: Name <email>` amd a cryptographic key using either SSH (recommended) or GPG.
+All contributions must be signed with a `Signed-off-by: Name <email>` and a cryptographic key using either SSH (recommended) or GPG.

 # Signing GitHub Commits — Step by Step